francis-gomes-esq/squad-profile-generator/README.md

 ## Tests

--   Run tests with this command
+-   Run Jest tests with this command

     -   `npm run test`